Meet the Team

 If you’d like to find out more, do get in touch using our contact page.

-University of Suxxex PHP Student
+University of Sussex PhD Student

-I work alongside the team as part of my research into greater horseshoe bats and the habitats they use.
+I work alongside the team as part of my PhD research into greater horseshoe bats and the habitats they use.
 With the help of project volunteers, I run detailed research surveys each summer in different parts of the county.
 The results should give us valuable information about how important countryside features such as Devon’s hedgerows, tree-lines and rivers are for greater horseshoe bats.
 I was initially based at the University of Exeter, and although I am now at Sussex University, I will be continuing my Devon research into greater horseshoe bats.

 The aim of my PhD is to examine how landscape scale management may impact the greater horseshoe bats, particularly the effects of urbanisation and agricultural practices on their prey items and connectivity within the landscape.
 This will help us to learn about how best to conserve this rare bat species in the future.